Use These Free Stopover Perks to See More in One Trip

 If you’re doing a stopover in Istanbul on Turkish Airlines, you may choose either:

 It does not seem that all routes are eligible, so check the table on the website and write to the relevant e-mail address at least 72 hours before your flight.
-Click on the link for more ideas on Istanbul hotels to stay at during your stopover.
+Click on the link for more ideas on Istanbul hotels to stay at during your free stopover.

-Hope this cheers you up the next time you face a layover in one of these cities!
+Hope this info cheers you up the next time you face a layover in one of these cities!

 If you’d like to contribute your experience of a free stopover visa, tour or hotel to this post, write to n@ramblingfeet.net and I’ll be happy to credit you with a backlink to your website.